sigasi/sigasi_insights/blog/emacs/emacs-code-coloring-outdated.md

   - Emacs
   - VHDL
 ---
-In my series of how Sigasi is [better-emacs-vhdl-mode], I want to talk about code coloring.
+In my series of how Sigasi is [index], I want to talk about code coloring.

 ## Syntax Highlighting